spragaa/silence/README.md

 bugs?
 1. why users id are 1, 3, 5, 7, ... ?
+2. prettier.sh is broken?

 improvements:
 1. disable multiple users in one app
 2. remembder nickname on the client side

+ideas:
+1. another server with rest api with statistics
+2.